rmp15/PRISM-grids-into-FIPS-ZIP-censustract-USA/README.md

 zips_tmean - processing tmean by ZIP (ZCTA) Code

-processing_code.R - does the heavy lifting called in by bash files for either fips or zip
+processing_code.R - does the heavy lifting called in by bash files for either FIPS or ZIP (ZCTA) Code

 Output:

-fips - fips files by exposure and year\
+fips - FIPS output files by exposure and year\
-zip - zip files by state FIPS, exposure and year
+zip - ZIP (ZCTA) Code output files by state FIPS, exposure and year